Project Management - Simplified Through the MPM Model

-The purpose of this blog post is to provide a quick working overview of how to simplify project management using what I call the MPM model to start, execute, and finish your project.
-The MPM model presents all of the Project Items essential to delivering a successful project, and also facilitates an approach to successfully managing a project on a daily and weekly basis.
+The purpose of this blog post is to provide a quick working overview of a project management methodology tailored for managers called the Manager Project Management or MPM model to start, execute, and finish a project.

 Diagram